petriiick/Quantifying-wetland-carbon-emissions/README.md

 # Quantifying-wetland-carbon-emissions
-This is a repo for Data+ and climate+ project:Quantifying wetland carbon emissions in southeastern US.
+This is a repo for Data+ and Climate+ project: Quantifying wetland carbon emissions in Southeastern US.